Tawatawa - Ridgway Languages and Culture Strategy: 2018 - 2021

 Initial Targeted Languages and Cultures:

-Establish a bilingual French-English unit at Ridgway School by the beginning of 2019.
+Establish a bilingual French-English unit at Tawatawa - Ridgway by the beginning of 2019.
 Initially employing one bilingual teacher to teach in the unit (part or full-time depending on student numbers) and to provide French language tuition to other students outside of the bilingual unit.

 The unit will operate: